-Center for Children's Advocacy Medical-Legal Partnership Project Know Your Rights If you are trans or gender nonconforming, you have legal rights to protect you against discrimination.
+Center for Children's Advocacy Medical-Legal Partnership Project Know Your Rights If you are trans or gender nonconforming, you have legal rights that protect you against discrimination.

+You have legal rights to protect you against discrimination based on gender identity or expression and to preserve your privacy.

-and able to affirm your identity.
+Federal and Connecticut laws require that you are treated equally and able to affirm your identity

 Know Your Rights Trans and Gender Nonconforming Youth

 Name and Records Changes

-Name change on legal documents Social Security Card Driver's License or Non-Driver ID Birth Certificate .
-2
+Name change on legal documents 2

+Social Security Card

+Driver's License or Non-Driver ID

+Birth Certificate 3

-Gender marker change on legal documents Driver's License or Non-Driver ID Birth Certificate Passport School Records .3
+Gender marker change on legal documents 3

+Driver's License or Non-Driver ID 3

+Birth Certificate 3

+Passport 3

+School

+Name and pronouns 4

+School Records 4

+Am I protected at school?
+5

+Can I use bathrooms and locker rooms that match my

+gender identity?
+5

+What are my rights in other gender-specific matters?
+5

+What do I do if my rights are violated in school?
+5

 Health Care

 How do I get trans-affirming health care?
+6

 What can I do if my insurance denies coverage?
+6

 Safety

-Can I protect myself from harrassment and violence?
-6

-School

-Am I protected at school?
-Can I use bathrooms and locker rooms that match my gender identity?
-What are my rights in other gender-specific matters?
-How do I complain about violations of my rights? .7
+What can I do if I face harassment and violence?.....7

 Work

-What can I do if I am mistreated at work or denied a job because of my gender identity?
+What can I do if I am mistreated at work or denied a job

+because of my gender identity?8

 State Services and Public Accommodations

-What if I am discriminated against in housing or while using a public business or service?
+Contact Information Back Cover

+Including links to forms referenced in this guide

 Resources 9

+What if I am discriminated against in hou using a public business or service?

 Name and Records

 How do I change my name on legal documents?